mailgun/documentation/source/api-spam-trap-monitoring.rst

 ----------

 This endpoint allows domains to be registered for spam trap monitoring.
-Please note that your domain must be verified before spam trap monitoring can begin.
+Please note that your domain or subdomain must be verified before spam trap monitoring can begin.
 Once your domain has been added, add the provided TXT record (``txt_record``) to your domain configuration within your DNS provider.
 For more details, see our documentation_.
 Following TXT record configuration, use the `Verify Domain`_ endpoint to begin the domain verification process.

 .. _documentation: https://help.mailgun.com/hc/en-us/articles/360026833053-Domain-Verification-Walkthrough

 **NOTE:** If your domain is already verified for sending email via Mailgun, you do not need to configure the provided TXT record.
 Instead, skip to the `Verify Domain`_ section.

 .. code-block:: url